How To Register a Business Name in the UK: A Comprehensive Guide

 When registering with a nominated partner, you can either register as a Partnership or as a Limited Liability Partnership (LLP).
 An LLP is similar to a Partnership, except that the partner’s liability is limited to the amount of money they invest in the business.

-Having covered the different types of business structures, we will now explore the step-by-step process of registering your business name in the UK.
-This will include choosing a company name, checking name availability, deciding on an official company address and more.
+Having covered the different types of business structures, we will now explore the step-by-step process of business name registration in the UK.
+This will include choosing a company name, checking name availability, deciding on an official business address and more.

 1 Choose a Company Name